bdelbosc/beer-feedback/README.md

 ## Usage

-1. The first time, you have to give your name and judging rank, this information is persisted in your smartphone and will be part of the final PDF report.
+1. The first time, you have to give your name and fill your judging rank if any, this information is persisted in your smartphone and will be part of the final PDF report.

     ![First page](./page-identity.png)

-2. Describe the beer that you want to evaluate, this information is also persisted on your smartphone.
+2. Describe the beer that you want to evaluate, this information will be persisted on your smartphone.

     ![Beer page](./page-beer.png)